stuartellis/stuartellis-site-hugo/content/articles/aws-cli.md

 ### Auto Prompt

-The CLI also provides the *--cli-auto-prompt* option.
+The CLI also provides the *cli-auto-prompt* option.
 This lists the required and optional parameters, and fills them out with the values that you specify.

 ## Queries